-As an undischarged bankrupt you are not permitted to act as a director of a company or take part in its management, promotion or formation without the court’s permission to do so.
-If you intend on applying to the court for permissions then you need to speak to your OR first about your intention.
+As an undischarged bankrupt you are not permitted to act as a director of a company, You can not take part in its management, promotion or formation without the court’s permission.
+If you intend on applying to the court for permissions then you need to speak to your OR.

-If you are the director of multiple companies, then you can still act as a Director of a limited company as long as you aren’t disqualified under the Company Directors Disqualification Act 1986.
-This Act says that the court can disqualify a director if the company becomes insolvent and the Directors conduct in that business has made him unfit to run it, but equally the court does not have to take this course of action.
+If you are the director of multiple companies, then you can still act as a Director of a limited company.
+However, as long as you aren’t disqualified under the Company Directors Disqualification Act 1986.
+This Act says that the court can disqualify a director if the company becomes insolvent.
+The Directors conduct in that business has made him unfit to run it.
+But equally the court does not have to take this course of action.

 An individual is not prohibited from trading in partnership, although he/she must still disclose the name in which he/she was adjudged bankrupt.
 An undischarged bankrupt cannot be a member of a Limited Liability Partnership except with the leave of court.
 You can find more information on the Insolvency Direct website.

 Also if you are an undischarged bankrupt of subject to a restriction order, you’d need to tell anyone you do business with that you are bankrupt or subject to a restriction order.